- Run Time

 When she opens the small present that contains an Apple iPhone, she lays it aside with the comment that maybe she can use it in an emergency.
 An exasperated son says, “Would somebody please tell my mom she has to stop living in the 20th century?”
 During this sequence when she drops a plate on the floor, she stoops to pick up the pieces.
+(Note reader Winifred Walker sent the following email to me: “Agnes did not break the plate in Puzzle.
+Her husband Louie broke it.
+Big difference.
+Huge. ” I thank her for this correction!)
 Finding all but one of the pieces, she glues them back together.
 At first, we might think this is meant to show her frugality, but we soon learn that it too is symbolic, because the next day she unwraps a present from her aunt and discovers it to be a 1000-piece jig-saw puzzle—a far more challenging one than the half-dozen or so of her plate she had pieced together.

 Laying out and sorting the different kinds of pieces, she totally loses track of time, though when finished, she is surprised at how little time it had taken her.
 For most people this would have required several days, but she has finished it in one sitting!
 She disassembles it and starts over again, relishing a task that she finds she has mastered so well.
 This first puzzle is a world map, significant in that Agnes has never ventured far from her home, except for the family vacation cottage in the country.
 At some point in the film that I cannot recall she points to the city of Montreal as a place she would like to visit.
 Keep this in mind for a clue to the up-in-the-air conclusion of the film.